Philosophical Implications of Content Moderation

 A significant portion of my work relates to the political philosophy of AI and, more specifically, to the project of “aligning” recommender systems with democratic values.

-Beyond this, I pay special attention to projects that aim to democratize the digital public sphere.
+Beyond this, I pay special attention to projects that aim to democratize the digital public sphere, especially those of interdisciplinary research teams that strive to design alternative digital platforms.

 The Digital Public Sphere

-My research projects belong to a tradition of philosophical reflection on what Jürgen Habermas once called “structural transformations of the public sphere.”
-I am especially interested in the transformations provoked by sudden changes in information technology (e.g., social media, generative AI, etc.).
-Although I have recently set aside my work in the history of philosophy to focus on the research projects described above, I plan to return to it in the next few years.
-Specifically, I would like to write a philosophical history of the public sphere.
-Figures of interest include John Dewey, Walter Lippmann, the Early Frankfurt School, Jürgen Habermas, Alexander Kluge and Oskar Negt, Iris Marion Young, and Nancy Fraser.
+I envision my research as belonging to a tradition of philosophical reflection on what Jürgen Habermas once called “structural transformations of the public sphere.”
+I am especially interested in the social transformations provoked by sudden changes in information technology (e.g., mass-market newspapers, radio, television, the internet, social media, LLMs, etc.).
+Figures of interest include John Dewey, Walter Lippmann, the Early Frankfurt School, Jürgen Habermas, Iris Marion Young, and Nancy Fraser.